SVeBio-project/SVeBio-project.github.io/README.md

-# SVeBio
+# svebio.github.io
-Statistics for vegetation biodiversity: estimation and mapping
+SVeBio: Statistics for vegetation biodiversity: estimation and mapping

+The SVeBio project website is available at https://SVeBio-project.github.io/